-This dish is fantastically delicious, very healthy and incredibly satisfying.
-Once bite and I bet you’ll want to make it often.
+This dish is fantastically delicious, very healthy, and incredibly satisfying.
+One bite and I bet you’ll want to make it often.
 I just enjoyed it 3 days in a row!
-Each serving has 377 calories, 11 grams of fat and 8 Blue WW Freestyle SmartPoints.
-It’s also fiber rich with 8 grams fiber.
+Each serving has 377 calories, 11 grams of fat and 8 Blue WW Freestyle SmartPoints, and 8 Green.
+It’s also fiber-rich with 8 grams of fiber.

 Prep Time: 20 minutes

 1 (24 oz) jar pasta sauce such as Classico tomato basil